-The President

-Head of the Federal Govt. elected ever rs in November, takes office in January.

-Can veto laws passed in Congress, unless the 2/3 majority.
-Chooses the heads of govt. der amendments.

-The President & departments gress
+The President Head of the Federal Govt. elected every 4 years in November, takes office in January.
+Can veto laws passed in Congress, unless they have 2/3 majority.
+Chooses the heads of govt. departments.
+The President & departments suggest laws to the Congress

 American Dream

 People emigrated to the USA for a variety of reasons:

 - . flee from religious persecution

 - . for political freedom

 - . escape from poverty

 - . become rich & famous

 Every immigrant believed that USA was the 'land of opportunity', where if you worked hard you could become rich.